TeamOsprey/CodingDojo/README.md

 ## 2024-12-10
 - Participants: Saeed, Mark, Tasneem
 - We continued with [Game of Life](https://cyber-dojo.org/kata/edit/fd0u7Y) kata
+- We read about arrays in C#.
+We realized jagged array, which we used in our code, is not the best choice for this kata.
+If we are going to redo this kata it's better to go with multidimensional array.
+- __Jagged Arrays__
+   - __Variable Row Lengths:__ Use jagged arrays when you need rows of different lengths.
+For example, if you are storing data where each row can have a different number of elements, a jagged array is more efficient.
+   - __Memory Efficiency:__ They can be more memory-efficient if the data structure is sparse or if rows vary significantly in size.
+   - __Flexibility:__ Jagged arrays offer more flexibility in terms of structure since each row is an independent array.
+- __Multidimensional Arrays__
+   - __Fixed Size:__ Use multidimensional arrays when you need a grid-like structure with a fixed number of rows and columns.
+This is useful for matrices, game boards, or any scenario where the data structure is uniform.
+   - __Performance:__ They can offer better performance for certain operations due to their contiguous memory allocation, which can improve cache performance.
+   - __Simplicity:__ They are simpler to declare and use when the structure is uniform, making the code easier to read and maintain.

 - Next session:
   - We need to fix the failing test, by supporting more than 2 rows.
   - Discuss how to refactor GetAdjacentCells